jsirex/chef-cookbook.noe/README.md

 They marked as *safe-override* because they are rarely requires modifying.
 You can change this behavior in your cookbook noespec.

+### Regenerating noespec itself

+If template has big changes in specification (noespec file) you can easily regenerate spec:

+    # from cookbook directory
+    noe prepare --template=chef-cookbook --layout=short --force

+Backup/commit your file before applying this command and you can compare differences.

 ## Noe

 Read more about at [noe home page](http://revision-zero.org/noe)